websight-io/kyanite/CONTRIBUTING.md

 # How to contribute
-Bulma is a sample open-source project built on top of the Websight CMS Community Edition administered by the [Dynamic Solution](https://www.ds.pl/).
-We appreciate your interest and efforts to contribute to Bulma.
+Kyanite is a sample open-source project built on top of the Websight CMS Community Edition administered by the [Dynamic Solution](https://www.ds.pl/).
+We appreciate your interest and efforts to contribute to Kyanite.
 See the [LICENSE](./LICENSE) licensing information and the [contributing](#contributor-license-agreement-cla) (CLA) information.

 We highly appreciate your effort to contribute, but we recommend you [discuss](https://github.com/websight-io/starter/discussions) to a maintainer before spending a lot of time making a pull request that may not align with the project roadmap.